If you need glasses, the optometrist will write you a prescription. Here is a simple guide to it means:

-- “Rdg add” (reading addition) shows the additional positive power that is needed to enable the eyes to focus for close work.
-This is usually only needed for patients over 40-45 as focusing ability declines as we get older (presbyopia).
-If a reading addition is stated, this means you need different glasses prescriptions for reading and for distance.
+- Add (reading addition) refers to the additional magnifying power needed in the bottom part of a multi-focal lens for reading and other close work.
+This is usually only needed for patients over 45, as focusing ability declines as we get older (presbyopia).